What is the best home security package for you?

 Our Take on Nest

 Keep things simple with the Nest Secure Alarm System.
-You’ll get two Nest tags for easy arming & disarming and access to Google Assistant features.
+You’ll get two Nest tags for easy arming and disarming with access to Google Assistant features.
 Equipment starts at $399, though Google has discontinued selling these units, so it may be hard to get your hands on this system.
 Professional monitoring starts at $19 per month.

 - Reasonably priced DIY option

 - No variety of preset hardware packages you can purchase